Budapestby VisitCity Guides

 Kék DunaTraditional HungarianGoulash and stuffed cabbageMid-range

-International options like Pavillon de Paris bring French elegance to the Castle District, while Kék Duna specializes in traditional Hungarian comfort food served with panoramic river views.
-The diversity of dining options ensures that every palate and budget can find satisfaction within the district's boundaries.
+Pavillon de Paris brings French elegance to the Castle District, while Kék Duna does traditional Hungarian comfort food with great river views.
+We love that you can find such different types of food all within walking distance of each other.

 Wine glasses being toasted at sunset during an outdoor festival event